marielucia/CML-StrategicAddon/README.md

 ## What’s new in this project
 Context-map additions:
-- Separate Ways relationship.
+- Separate Ways relationship
-- Big Ball of Mud annotation.
+- Big Ball of Mud annotation

 Distillation pattern additions:
 - Highlighted Core